Prevention and education

 While the oral health effects of vaping are not fully studied, there is some evidence that vaping increases the likelihood that tobacco users will not be able to quit.
 There have also been anecdotal reports of orofacial damage when these devices have suddenly overheated, sometimes to the point of exploding.

-Aside from the intended use of approved nicotine cessation products, the ADA discourages the use of all nicotine products made or derived from tobacco.
+Aside from the intended use of FDA-approved nicotine cessation products, the ADA discourages the use of all nicotine products made or derived from tobacco.